Bill Ward (musician): Brief reunion with Black Sabbath

 Ward reunited with Sabbath members Tony Iommi and Geezer Butler to accept the "Lifetime Achievement" award at the May 2015 Ivor Novello Awards.

 In 2016, Ward debuted with a new band called "Day of Errors", which played its first gig in June that year at Gaslamp in Long Beach, California and also features Joe Amodea on guitar/vocals and Kill Devil Hill singer Jason "Dewey" Bragg on vocals.

 Ward was due to play a string of dates with his new band in December 2017 but had to cancel these when he was hospitalised with heart problems in November.

 He once again reunited with Iommi and Butler in Los Angeles in May 2019, as Black Sabbath were awarded a Lifetime Achievement Grammy.
 Though Sabbath did not perform, Rival Sons performed a set of their songs for the occasion.
-A short time later, Osbourne said in an interview that he wants to play one last show with the band's original line-up.
+A short time later, Osbourne said in an interview that he wanted to play one last show with the band's original line-up.
 Ward announced three weeks later on his Instagram that he loved all three of his former Black Sabbath bandmates very much and was open-minded to playing a final show with them.
-The last show Black Sabbath played was on 4 February 2017 in their native Birmingham, with Tommy Clufetos on drums instead of Ward.
-He also says, "I would love to do a studio album with Sabbath, with all the original members.
+The penultimate show Black Sabbath played was on 4 February 2017 in their native Birmingham, with Tommy Clufetos on drums instead of Ward.
+He also said, "I would love to do a studio album with Sabbath, with all the original members.
 I'm just saying that I'm just floating that out there – I haven't talked to anybody about that or anything else."

+Ward reunited with Black Sabbath for a final one-off show called Back to the Beginning at Villa Park on 5 July 2025.